digital-raven/raven/docs/user-guide.md

 wish to use Raven as an starting point to make your own modifications.

 The most convenient method is to have one private repo for all your Raven machines and create a git branch for each of your machines within that repo.
+This makes it easy to keep the machine-specific information easily separated, while being able to conveniently port and compare extra changes between your installations.

 ## What Raven requires to use as intended
 Raven is based on NixOS, and so your installation is declarative and reproducible.